eugenpaval/graphql-linq-sample/README.md

 One Controller (Admin) exposes a graphiql page allowing interactive queries The other controller is the API controller to make graphql queries against (api/graph)

+Queries made against this server may use filters and sort orders expressed as string.
+This functionality is provided by Microsoft.Linq.Dynamic nuget package

 After you build the server, run it (CTRL-F5) and enter a query like

 ```